voidauth/voidauth/README.md

       - db:/var/lib/postgresql/data

 volumes:
-  config:
   db:
 ```

 > [!TIP]
-> A bind mount for VoidAuth `/app/config` is recommended to enable customization.
+> A bind mount as shown for VoidAuth `/app/config` is recommended to enable customization.

+After creating/updating the compose.yml file and filling in the required environment variables, run `docker compose up -d` to get started.

 > [!IMPORTANT]
 > After VoidAuth starts for the first time, find the initial administrator username and password in the logs: `docker compose logs voidauth`